ethancala/Firebase-Syllabye-Capstone/README.md

-# 📘 Syllabye - Senior Capstone Project
+# 📘 Syllabye – Senior Capstone Project

 ![Syllabye Logo](public/images/Syllabye-White-White.png)

-**Syllabye** is an intuitive web application designed to simplify syllabus management for both professors and students.
-Developed by students at Lewis University, the platform provides a dynamic interface for creating, customizing, sharing, and managing syllabi—enhancing clarity, accessibility, and collaboration in the academic experience.
+**Syllabye** is a web-based platform designed to simplify syllabus creation and access for professors and students.
+Developed by Computer Science students at Lewis University, this project demonstrates best practices in modern web development, multi-language support, and sustainable code handoff for future developers.

 ---

 ## 🚀 About the Project

-Syllabye offers tools for both professors and students to interact with syllabi in a modern, web-friendly format.
-Built with usability in mind, it supports real-time collaboration, multi-language support, clean design principles, and responsive features for all users.
+Syllabye enables users to build, upload, and interact with dynamic syllabi.
+The platform prioritizes accessibility, usability, and adaptability by implementing modular components, translation-ready interfaces, and scalable design systems.

 ### ✨ Key Features

-- 🔧 **Interactive Syllabus Builder** – Easy-to-use form system to create professional-looking syllabi.
+- 🔧 **Interactive Syllabus Builder** – Create clean, professional syllabi through guided forms.
-- 📥 **PDF Upload & Download** – Professors can upload their syllabi or export them for distribution.
+- 📥 **PDF Upload & Download** – Professors can upload syllabi and users can easily download them.
-- 🌐 **Language Support** – Switch between English and Spanish (Central American, Mexico).
+- 🌐 **Language Support** – Bilingual interface with runtime language switching (English & Spanish).
-- 🎯 **Clean, Intuitive Interface** – Designed with Bootstrap and TailwindCSS for current and future styling flexibility.
+- 🎨 **TailwindCSS Transition** – Moving from Bootstrap to TailwindCSS for greater styling control.
-- 🛡️ **Role-Based Access (Coming Soon)** – Enhanced user permissions and dashboards.
+- 🧭 **Componentized Architecture** – Designed for easy maintenance and extension.

 ---